-The team at Peter Davis Law has represented many accident victims as they struggle to receive just compensation.
+The team at Peter Davis & Associates has represented many accident victims as they struggle to receive just compensation.
 If you were therefore recently in a car crash and are now considering a future court date, you should first educate yourself on the deposition process.

 What Is a Deposition?

 A deposition is a method through which parties (typically via their attorneys) are able to ask each other any number of questions regarding the car accident.
 These questions and answers are then recorded for the court and used during the trial phase.
 Individuals of whom a deposition may be taken include the following: the drivers themselves, any passengers in the cars, any other witnesses, doctors who cared for one or both of the parties, and the investigating police officer.

 Unlike full trials, depositions tend to be fairly small and attended by only a few people.
 These individuals will likely include: the attorney requesting the deposition, any witnesses and their attorneys, and a court reporter.

 An attorney will typically start a deposition by asking basic questions regarding the identity of the questioned individual and his or her connection to the accident case.
 Any further questions will likely be tailored to fit the purpose of the deposition.
 For example, an accident victim may be questioned on the nature of the injuries sustained, or a police officer may be questioned on details from the scene.